Teaching & Learning

 Most assessment is carried out informally during lessons and is a result of observations, discussions and the learning process.
 This formative assessment is used 'in the moment' to support children's learning, adapt teaching and plan subsequent lessons.
 Summative assessments are used to assess children's learning and understanding over a longer period of time.
 The outcomes of the tests used from Year 1 upwards are used to track children's progress and to inform teaching during the following term of academic year.

-Further information can be found in our assessment policy.
+Further information can be found on the assessment page of the website and in our assessment policy.

 Please open the following documents to find out more about Teaching and Learning at The Pines.